Azure/osdu-developer/README.md

 ## Templated Deployment

 Deploying the resources is efficient and straightforward using an ARM (Azure Resource Manager) template.
 While this method utilizes default settings for ease of use, it's worth noting that navigating parameter options can be challenging.
-For users seeking customization, we recommend using the Azure Developer CLI - Workflow, detailed in the following section.
+For users seeking customization, we recommend using the Azure Developer CLI - Deployment, detailed in the following section.

 To facilitate a smooth deployment experience, we provide a "Deploy to Azure" button.
 Clicking this button will redirect you to the Azure portal, where the ARM template is pre-loaded for your convenience.